 Dobbin, Frank and Alexandra Kalev.
-Harvard Business Review November, 2017: Training Programs and Reporting Systems Won’t End Sexual Harassment – Promoting More Women Will.
+Harvard Business Review May/June 2020: Why Sexual Harassment Programs Backfire.

 Dobbin, Frank, Kim Pernell, and Jiwook Jung.
 Harvard Business Review July, 2017: Hiring Chief Risk Officers Led Banks To Take On More Risk